arcadiapage/arcadiapage.github.io/_posts/2022-11-26-two-simple-self-reflection-questions-for-connecting-with-your-intuition.md

 subtitle: 'Audio Post '
 ---

-A short audio post about how connecting to my intuition has improved my life in unexpected ways.
+This is a short audio post about how connecting to my intuition has improved my life in unexpected ways.
+If you'd like to go deeper into how I've used my intuitition in my creative work, you can find more inside [The Listening Room](https://payhip.com/b/ROPCQ).

 <audio controls>
 <source src="/uploads/two-self-reflection-questions-for-connecting-with-intuition.mp3">